thedotpost/thedotpost-content/2016/01/ayaka-nonaka-going-swift-and-beyond-first-wave-swift.md

 Filmed: 2016-01-29
 Author: ayanonagon
 Image: https://farm2.staticflickr.com/1672/24385430959_e9df77f72f_k_d.jpg
-Title: Going Swift and Beyond // First Wave Swift
+Title: Going Swift and Beyond
-Curator: sylvinus
+Curator: dimsumthinking, sylvinus
 Category: Frontend
 Summary: We’re a part of the first wave of Swift developers.
 How does Swift affect what kind of code we write?
 And looking a little beyond the code, can it even affect how we write our code and even why we do what we do?
 Slides: http://speakerdeck.com/player/2a54f76aa94741a3b4478f4d4bb6cc30